jmschnei/jmschnei.github.io/_publications/2018-01-01-curation-technologies-for-the-construction-and-uti.md

 slidesurl: ""
 paperurl: ""
 bibtexurl: ""
 citation: "Julián Moreno Schneider and Georg Rehm.
-(2018).
-"Curation Technologies for the Construction and Utilisation of Legal Knowledge Graphs." *In Georg Rehm, Víctor Rodríguez-Doncel, and Julián Moreno Schneider, editors, Proceedings of the LREC 2018 Workshop on Language Resources and Technologies for the Legal Knowledge Graph, pages 23-29, Miyazaki, Japan, 5 2018.
+(2018). \"Curation Technologies for the Construction and Utilisation of Legal Knowledge Graphs.\" *In Georg Rehm, Víctor Rodríguez-Doncel, and Julián Moreno Schneider, editors, Proceedings of the LREC 2018 Workshop on Language Resources and Technologies for the Legal Knowledge Graph, pages 23-29, Miyazaki, Japan, 5 2018.
 12 May 2018.*."
 ---